Apponequet Regional High School: Majorettes

 High School Band Majorettes participate in football games, band shows, pep rallies, parades, and other band activities.
 Majorettes are selected to the squad on the basis of their ability in the areas of twirling, marching, poise, and bearing, and grades.
 Auditions are held at the beginning of the school year.
 The Apponequet Majorettes competition teams also partake in competitions in the New England Majorettes Association (NEMA) against Middleboro, Seekonk, Brockton, and previously Somerset-Berkley as well as other surrounding and local schools.
 Majorettes are selected to squads Novice, B, A, or Open on the basis of their ability in twirling, marching, poise, and skill set.

 Math Team

 The Math Team is a competitive organization which is open to all students who demonstrate a proficiency and interest in mathematics.
 The team competes in the Southeastern Massachusetts Conference Math League which consists of 20 teams.
 There are four league meets, held once every 5 weeks from October through February, with a playoff meet in March and the State meet in April.
 Practice sessions are held once a week throughout the year.
 In addition, members have the opportunity to compete for scholarships via the Annual Worcester Polytech Math Contest, the Olympiad, and the American High School Math Exam.

+E-Sports

+The E-Sports club was started in 2025, and has a Fortnite team and an Overwatch team.
+The 2025 Fortnite Team, composed of Devin Antonya and Greg Francis, were the champions of the United States Northeast Regional League, and ranked #2 overall in the Northeast.